-Tennessee couple, Romano and Linda Sims, sold all their belongings and drove off into the sunset.
+Romano and Linda Sims, a couple hailing from the Volunteer State of Tennessee, sold all their belongings and drove off into the sunset.
 Literally.
-They traded their $2.1 million lakeside home for a life of the road in a dolled up $700K RV they've named 'BoomerBus.'
+They traded their $2.1 million lakeside home for a life of the road in a dolled-up $700,000 RV they've named 'BoomerBus.'
 With dog Izzy in tow, it was the perfect picture.

-That is, before the fuel crisis occurred.
-The Sims set out for their endless adventure in 2023, when a gallon of gas was $3.52 (1).
-In mid-March, when the Sims were interviewed by Business Insider (2), they paid $5 a gallon.
+It still is that idyllic retirement scenario, but fuel prices have certainly changed the couple’s math a bit.
+The Sims set out for their endless adventure in 2023, when a gallon of gas was $3.52 (2).
+In mid-March, when the Sims were interviewed by Business Insider (3), they paid $5 a gallon.

 Driving up the budget

 No couple wants to be nickel and diming in their golden years.
-The Sims are in their seventies, in good health and could still have two or three decades ahead of them.
-If they choose to spend the next five years on the road, that would cost them over $53,000 based on current prices.
+The Sims are in their seventies, in good health and still have decades ahead of them.
+If they choose to spend the next five years on the road, that would cost them an additional $50,000 for gas based on current prices.

 There's also the unknown and unexpected costs of vehicle repairs, which could be more frequent if travelers opt for the cheaper gas that could speed up the need for a service.
 Travelers might also not have access to multiple gas stations to compare prices and therefore can't make the most economical decision.